ZenkakuHiragana/gmod_addons/README.md

 An NPC slot that spawns random type of Combine Soldiers.
 * splatoon_sweps
 Splatoon weapons.
 Seems to be broken.
+* splatoon_sweps_new
+A rework of Splatoon SWEPs.
+Still work in progress.
 * super_metropolice
 I wanted to make a Nextbot that fires bullets.
 So this was created.